titanml/takeoff-snowflake/README.md

 ## Step-by-Step Setup Guide

 Follow these detailed steps to complete the integration of Takeoff with Snowflake.
 Each step includes precise actions required to configure and verify each part of the process, ensuring a successful setup.
-Please refer to the main setup guide for detailed commands and further instructions on executing SQL scripts and managing Docker assets/images within Snowflake.
+Please refer to the main setup guide for detailed commands and further instructions on executing SQL scripts and managing Docker images within Snowflake.

 ### Step 1: Connect to Snowflake in VSCode